ywen/redis_cache_mailer_delivery/README.md

 ## Singleton objects

 Some objects that cannot be marshaled because it is a Singleton.
-In that case, if the object respond to marshallable! method, the gem will call the method before it saves the message to the redis store.
+In that case, if the object respond to marshallable method, the gem will call the method before it saves the message to the redis store.

 ## Contributing